robertpeteuil/terraform-installer/README.md

 The **terraform-install** script automates the process of downloading and installing Terraform.
 It provides an ideal method for installing on new hosts, installing updates and downgrading if necessary.

-This installer is similar to my [Packer Installer](https://github.com/robertpeteuil/packer-installer)

 This script detects the latest version, OS and CPU-Architecture and allows installation to local or system locations.
 Optional parameters allow installing a specific version and installing to /usr/local/bin without prompting.

 Options: